Get

 Keep an eye on your Beagle to ensure their mischievous attitude doesn’t cause problems and instead engage with their playful side constructively, such as through training and toys.
 The Beagle is affectionate and social, even willing to give strangers a chance at becoming their friend.

-Since they’re so social, they need lots of attention and do best with families who have plenty of time to spend with their pets.
+Since they’re so social, they need lots of attention and do best with families with plenty of time to spend with their pets.
 Beagles are intelligent yet stubborn.
 Early training can help you to manage their stubborn nature, but it won’t entirely rid the Beagle of their headstrong attitude.
 Learning how to redirect the Beagle and incentivize them to listen to your command is essential.

 Beagle dog smelling grass